 The Clinic was started in 1988 to address the gap in the health care system between those who qualify for government health programs and private health insurance.
-The Lawrence-Douglas County Health Department does not provide primary care (illness treatment) as some health departments do, thus the Health Care Access Clinic was created to provide a medical home to the uninsured rather than exclusive reliance on the hospital emergency department.
-Over the 20 year history of the clinic, nearly 13,000 individuals have accessed quality, comprehensive health care through our services, and those provided through volunteer providers on and off site.
+The Lawrence-Douglas County Health Department does not provide primary care (illness treatment) thus the Health Care Access Clinic was created to provide a medical home to the uninsured rather than exclusive reliance on the hospital emergency department.
+Over the 20 year history of the clinic, over 14,000 individuals have accessed quality, comprehensive health care through our services, and those provided through volunteer providers on and off site.